Grief Following The Loss Of A Cat: Reflecting On The Passage Of Time

 Since Zoloft passed, the markers of time have seemed more and more significant.
 Some of them have been more challenging than others.
 I suppose that’s one of the challenging things about the first year after a significant loss is all the firsts you have to go through.
 Maybe time has felt more rapid because I’ve now gone through a lot of those firsts: the first day without him, the first week without him, first month without him, the first of his birthdays without him, the first Halloween without him, the first Christmas without him

 I have four Big Markers left.
 Six months, his Gotcha Day, my birthday, and the anniversary of his passing.
 There are lots of month markers coming up, too, and other little events.
 There are holidays I enjoyed with him, but weren’t the big ones or the sentimental ones.
-There are ones I won’t remember every year or at all, but were still significant that will pass silently.
+There are markers of smaller events that mean so much or days that favorite photos were taken.
+I won’t remember these every year or think about some of ever again, but they still pass as I think about them now.

 The Passage Of Time Isn’t Consistent